Nesta says hello to snowcat

 Maxwell mean when they say we carry those we love in our hearts.
 I feel that

-about my son who died six years ago, and since that experience, understand better
+about my son, who died six years ago, and since that experience, I understand better

-that I carry all the love I have for others with me, whether they are here physically or
+that I carry all the love I have for others with me, including sweet, gentle Nesta.